-Dedicated Calgary Divorce Lawyers Advising on Custody & Access Disputes
+Dedicated Calgary Divorce Lawyers Advising on Decision-Making Responsibility & Parenting Time Disputes

-When it comes to child custody issues following a separation or divorce, the best interests of the child are paramount.
+When it comes to decision-making responsibility (formerly referred to as child custody) and parenting time (formerly referred to as access) following a separation or divorce, the best interests of the child are paramount.
 While both parents generally put their children first, the stress and emotions that accompany the end of a relationship can complicate an already fraught situation and make it difficult to identify the best solution.
 Guidance from a skilled family lawyer can help you reach an amicable agreement with your former partner more quickly, so that you can move forward with your life and so your children are protected going forward.

 The Family Team at HMC Lawyers makes it a priority to work personally with our clients.
-Our goal is to help clients reach a custody and access agreement that meets their needs and is in the best interest of their families.
+Our goal is to help clients reach decision-making responsibility and parenting time arrangements that meet their needs and are in the best interest of their families.
 Throughout the course of your matter, we take proactive steps to find mutually agreeable solutions that can reduce costs and shorten disputes.

 Client-Focused Family Lawyers